Regulatory actions for Sept. 18, 2025

 Sep.
 18, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Boston Scientific, Brainlab, Ruthless Spine.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Alteogen, Biocon, Eisai, Rgenta.

 Briefs